atsaloli/cf3-tutorial/chapters/cfengine_100.md

 ### Run the Examples

 Try out and run the examples.
 Modify them.
 Do the provided exercises to practice using this new tool and to get to know it.

 Work your way through the materials until you understand them and have done the provided exercises.
 There are additional exercises at the end of the tutorial, or just start writing your own code!

 ### Look up any unfamiliar terms
 Misunderstood or not understood terms can block understanding.
-Look up unfamiliar terms in the [CFEngine Refernce Manual](http://docs.cfengine.com), or in a good [English dictionary](http://www.onelook.com).
+Look up unfamiliar terms in the [CFEngine Reference Manual](http://docs.cfengine.com), or in a good [English dictionary](http://www.onelook.com).

-\coloredtext{red}{ 100-010-About\_Collection-148-run\_the\_examples.md }

 <!---